latcoin/freespeech/README.md

 libtorrent is released under the BSD-license.

-twister specific code is released under the MIT license or BSD, you choose.
+freespeech specific code is released under the MIT license or BSD, you choose.
 (it shouldn't matter anyway, except for the "non-endorsement clause").

 ## Development process